wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 - the messages are crypted with a key of the length of 256bit.
 - the communication happens via http://localhost on port 19455 on which KeePassHttp is listening.

-The system is only in the moment of connecting a database to chromeIPass vulnerable.
-At this point KeePassHttp has to transmit the key to chromeIPass which will store it in the secured space of the extension.
+The system is only in the moment of connecting a database to KeePassHTTP-Connector vulnerable.
+At this point KeePassHttp has to transmit the key to KeePassHTTP-Connector which will store it in the secured space of the extension.
 If someone records this traffic it could be possible to extract the key from it.

 Any further communication is encrypted with this key and no longer vulnerable!